unused-definition

 Fennel's pattern matching macros also check for leading _

-This means that adding an _
+This means that adding _

 can change the semantics of the code.
 In this

-situation, add the _
+situation, the user needs to add the _

-to the end of the symbol to disable the lint without
+to the end of the symbol

-changing the pattern's meaning.
+changing meaning.

 (match [10 nil]